IvaBojic/SleepQA/README.md

 ## Average number of words

-We compared the general characteristics of our dataset (e.g. average number of words in passages, questions and answers) with six datasets [^3] containing extractive and short abstractive answers.
+We compared the general characteristics of our dataset (e.g., average number of words in passages, questions and answers) with six datasets [^3] containing extractive and short abstractive answers.

 | Dataset      | Avg.             | \# of | words |     |Word| frequency | of    |1st    | question|(%) ||
 | :----------: | :--------------: | :---: | :---: |:--: |:--:|:--:| :--: | :---: | :---: | :---: | :---: |